michalk-k/Home-Assistant-TimscaleDB/README.md

 docker exec -it addon_77b2833f_timescaledb  psql -U <username> <databasename>
 ```

-If you prefer a GUI client, you can use pgAdmin4 (also available as an HA add-on), or use other clients like DBeaver (my favorite).
-In both cases, enabling exposition of the PostgreSQL port in TimescaleDB Add-on settings is required.
+If you prefer a GUI client, you can use pgAdmin4 (also available as an HA add-on) or use other clients like DBeaver (my favorite).
+In both cases, enabling the exposition of the PostgreSQL port in TimescaleDB Add-on settings is required.

 After TimescaleDB installation, only the `postgres` login role is available.
 If you create your own, make it `SUPERUSER` - it might be needed.
 Then be careful, it gives a superpower ;)